Dalvin Cook leads Vikings past Packers with record performance at Lambeau Field

-GREEN BAY, Wis. — In recent years, the Vikings have drafted running backs, hired and fired offensive coordinators, and offered an eight-figure contract based on an almost countercultural belief that they can base their offense around a forceful running game in an era where teams are throwing the ball more frequently than ever.
+GREEN BAY, WIS. - In recent years, the Vikings have drafted running backs, hired and fired offensive coordinators, and offered an eight-figure contract based on an almost countercultural belief that they can base their offense around a forceful running game in an era in which teams are throwing the ball more frequently than ever.

 They got Dalvin Cook back from a strained groin in time for Sunday’s game at Lambeau Field, intending to lean heavily on the Pro Bowler in a building where he ran for 154 yards a year ago.

-On the first day of November, when swirling winds whipped through the empty Lambeau bowl at speeds of up to 40 mph, the Vikings' second — and undoubtedly, their most-prized — victory of the season became a proof for their thesis.
-It will be remembered for one of the greatest individual performances in the venerated stadium's 63-year history.
+On the first day of November, when swirling winds whipped through the empty stadium bowl at speeds of up to 40 miles per hour, the Vikings’ second — and undoubtedly their most prized — victory of the season became evidence for their thesis.
+It will be remembered for one of the greatest individual performances in the venerated stadium’s 63-year history.

 No Viking — not Randy Moss, not Adrian Peterson — could claim to have done what Cook did at Lambeau on Sunday, when he turned an empty stadium and blustery conditions into his personal masterpiece.